Adjectives Ending With ED and ING Rules

 Adjectives Ending in ED

 Adjectives ending in -ED describe the feelings or emotions of someone or something.
-For example, you can use an -ED adjective to describe a person who is exhausted or a situation that is frightening.
+For example, you can use an -ED adjective to describe an exhausted person or a surprised girl.

 The rules for -ED adjectives are a bit more complicated than -ING adjectives.
-Generally, -ED adjectives are formed by adding -ED to the base form of the verb.
-For example, the verb "frighten" becomes the -ED adjective "frightened".
-There are some exceptions to this rule too:
+Generally, -ED adjectives are formed by adding -ED to the base form of the verb (but it applies to regular verbs only).
+For example, the verb "frighten" becomes the -ED adjective "frightened."
+There are some exceptions to this rule, too:

 Exceptions for adjectives that end in ED: